wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ## T-2.VI.8

 <p class=fip id=p8>
-8.&emsp;I have emphasised that the miracle, or the expression of Atonement, is always a sign of respect <em>from</em> the worthy <em>to</em> the worthy.
+8.&emsp;I have emphasised that the miracle, or the expression of Atonement, is always a sign of respect *from* the worthy *to* the worthy.
 ^2^The recognition of this worth is re-established by the Atonement.
 ^3^It is obvious, then, that when you are afraid, you have placed yourself in a position where you need Atonement.
 ^4^You have done something loveless, hA.V.I.ng chosen without love.